Considering a Brazilian wax at home? Wondering “how can I wax my own vagina?” or “can you wax your own vagina.” You’re

+If you get your face, bikini, or other body parts waxed you know beauty can be expensive.
+Now, people are staying at home and looking for how to do waxing at home.

+I have figured out what works for me and would like to share my knowledge with you to avoid as much discomfort as possible.
+Save money, wax at home.

+LATER VERSION

-If you get your face, bikini, or other body parts waxed you know it can be expensive.
-Now, with the virus more people are staying at home and looking for how to do wax hair removal at home.
+If you get your face, bikini, or other body parts waxed you know beauty can be expensive.
+Now, people are staying at home and looking for how to do waxing at home.

-I’m not an expert, nor do I have any training.
-I have just figured out what works for me and would like to share my knowledge with you to avoid as much discomfort as possible.
+I have figured out what works for me and would like to share my knowledge with you to avoid as much discomfort as possible.
 Save money, wax at home.